 Home learning will be communicated to you weekly on Tapestry.
 We ask that you complete this at home and send in photographs or videos via Tapestry.
 Don’t worry though, in Reception we love talking about what we get up to at home and sharing photographs on the big interactive whiteboard in the classroom!

 When children start attending school full-time, we will begin sending reading books home.
+New books will come home every Monday and we ask that you return them the following Monday.
 Please record reading at home in your child's reading diary.
-On return to school, books will be quarantined before being sent home to another family.
 To supplement home reading, you can borrow additional eBooks from the Oxford Owl Library.

 Even though we no longer get changed in school, it is still important that your child learns to dress independently.
 Over the course of the year we ask that you support and encourage your child to achieve this.